yottapanda/website/content/posts/recursive-vpns.md

 From the perspective of the phone, it's initiating a connection directly with the Cloud Gateway('s IP).
 The Cloud Gateway just happens to be forwarding all its packets across another WireGuard connection to the Router.
 If you follow the arrows, you can see the path that the Phone's VPN packets take to reach a web server on the Server.

-At this point I can't tell if this is extremely complicated or if I've just been overcomplicating it for the past 2 weeks whilst I've been wrangling it together.
+At this point I can't tell if this is extremely complicated or if I've just been overcomplicating it for the past 2 weeks.
 It could be that I'm just very used to it now 🤷‍♂️.

 ## Implementation